Panos Stauber, Joy

 Your challenge is getting all of those different channels or types of media to sing the same message?

 JS: Right, sing the same message and have it reflect the personality of the brand.
 People used to think of corporate identity as being very—

 JS: Yes.
-"The logo needs to be this size and half an inch from the top and one inch from the side."
+"The logo has to be this size and half an inch from the top and one inch from the side."
 Very regimented.
 Now, it's more like a person.
 A person has a personality, values, and they adapt to different situations.
 It's the same thing with an identity or brand communications.

 You've designed the seasonal banners at tompeters.com for a few years now.
 We change the banner seasonally because we still think of the website as a kind of magazine.
 Magazines have a new cover each month; we have a new banner each season.

 How has this changed over the years?
 There's quite a difference between the earlier ones and the more recent.
 Is that showing your development?
 Or is it a matter of what you thought we could handle at any given point?